tushargit/edx_Activity/Introducing_new_language_into_edX.md

 2)  Extract the .po source files

 Below command will extract all the strings from files(*.py,*.html) into *.po files of */edx/app/edxapp/edx-platform/conf/locale/en/LC_MESSAGES/*
-	If *.po files are there,the below command will override the *.po files with the extra strings that are added(i.e. in *.py, *.html files ) and if there is no *.po files or you have deleted them then also it will create *.po files.
+If *.po files are there,the below command will override the *.po files with the extra strings that are added(i.e. in *.py, *.html files ) and if there is no *.po files or you have deleted them then it will create *.po files.

 ```
 	i18n_tool extract
 ```

-3) create an language code director
+3) create an language code directory

 considering *'as'* as the language code for Assames language